 Maybe there was something of a case - (I would not put it more strongly than that) - for the Justices wearing at least a black gown once they had moved across Parliament Square to the new Supreme Court.
 However, it was not to be.
 Some elements of court dress should, I think, be abandoned permanently.
 Full-bottomed wigs and buckled shoes come to mind but do things really have to be taken to the other extreme so that even the wearing of a gown by advocates is to become a thing of the past?

 No doubt, all of this will be claimed as progress in the interests of modernisation.
 For myself, I do not think it makes the court any more "accessible" as the guidance claims and it is a pity that we are now seeing the demise of this traditional part of the legal system.
-Something of the court's dignity will have gone with this announcement.
+Greater accessibility of the court has been achieved by the move to the new building and also by televising of proceedings.
+I feel that something of the court's dignity will have gone with this announcement.
 Does it matter?
 I am not entirely sure but, on balance, I think it does.